portworx/px-dev/px_commandline.md

 685324a3-21ef-40cf-92cf-60d605f45d65 102.21.25.220 24.937343 7.8 GB    7.3 GB   10         ok
 ```

-### Show containers: Show the containers in the cluster and the volumes they are using.
+### Show containers: Show the containers in the cluster and the volumes they are using
 ```
 # pxctl show containers
 ID           IMAGE        NAMES       VOLUMES            NODE 									STATUS